slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On relationships

 <!--
->*"If you ask someone why they’re with someone else and the answer sounds like a resume, it’s over."  -- naval@X*
->*"Intimacy is a flower - it blooms in a healthy relationship, and disappears in a sick one."  -- naval@X*
->*"The basis for friendship, relationship, partnership - isn’t proximity or time spent together - it’s values."  -- naval@X*
-> *"there are only two ways to appreciate or understand how insanely rare a genuine connection with someone truly is: 1) getting older.
-2) insanely crazy heartbreak. there are simply no other ways."  -- signulll@x*
-> *"Ultimately, you attract the complement of what you project."  -- Naval Ravikant [1974]*

 - Choose people that choose you.
 The end.
 - Loyalty is earned, not owed.
 If they drain your energy, stunt your growth, or disrespect your boundaries, let them go.
 You weren’t born to carry dead weight.
 Protect your peace and move forward.